SensibleRails/sensible_rails_starter_template/README.md

 Contribution welcome 🤗

 ## Alternatives

+  > To our knowledge these all feature Rails 7.
+If we have it wrong please log an issue or a PR. ☺️

   #### From excid3 (Chris) at GoRails
 - [Jumpstart](https://github.com/excid3/jumpstart) - Easily jumpstart a new Rails application with a bunch of great features by default